-But now that my business is moving away from service based offerings to more products and courses, I needed a more powerful solution.
-I’ve been doing a lot of cumbersome workarounds with MailChimp to make it meet my current needs.
+When my business moved away from service based offerings to offering products and courses, I needed a more powerful solution.
+When I was using Mailchimp, I had to do a lot of cumbersome workarounds to make it meet my current needs.
 For example, when someone bought my ebook, I had to use a 3rd party tool (zapier.com) to connect the two services.
 I had a “zap” connecting a purchase on gumroad.com to a new list in Mailchimp.
 I had various other “zaps” doing everything from adding people to special MailChimp groups to sending a sample .pdf from one of my ebooks.
 And I had 10 lists (and counting) to keep track of special offers and groups of people that I wanted to keep separate.

 I felt like I had outgrown the chimp, but I didn’t really want to move to infusionsoft or ontraport.
 I work behind the scenes with larger clients that use both of these services and honestly, I didn’t want to have to spend the time reading the hours of documentation to get setup (nor did I want to have to pay a “specialist” thousands of dollars to do it for me).
 As a designer, the interfaces of both services are a pain to deal with.
 Plus I couldn’t really justify the cost of either service to meet my specific needs.